 Quick and easy

-The Library Access Browser Extension helps you to access digital content offered by your library, while you browse and search the internet as you normally do.
+The Lean Library Browser Extension helps you to access digital content offered by your library, while you browse and search the internet as you normally do.

 Go to www.leanlibrary.com/download, install the extension in your browser and select your institution (Bibliothèque nationale du Luxembourg, University of Luxembourg, LIST.lu or LIH.lu).
 You are all set!